alijawadfahs/microwave/README.txt

 (c)  using gaurds before the actions of timer - and timer +  we can assure that we won't reach a violatation of the contracts.

+TASK 6:

+(a) the one related to the door is straightforward, but the one related to the magnetron is not, since we don't have the concept of conditions.

+I used the princple of parallel events , I don't know if this is vaild so we know that the magnetron is related.

+(b,c,d) It was really simple, I didn't understand why it won't work, just checked the python code, understood what's going on and it was done in 10 min.